marcchehab/logikunsererzeit.ch/content/USA/us-manufacturing.md

 ![[us-manufacturing-2024-10-08-13.33.04.excalidraw]]

 The question is what role the offshoring of jobs to China played in this.
 I'll continue this another day...
+If you like it so far and have some feedback, [you can contact me here on X](https://x.com/marcchehab/status/1843770451396571363).